8 Wired Brewing Co.

 Lord Hobo Brewing Company

-Working within a remarkably large 46,000 square foot facility; Lord Hobo is bringing highly quality hop driven options on a scale where scarcity doesn’t have to keep the consumer from actually enjoying the beer.
-Abrasive with hop intensity, their flagship Boomsauce is gaining quite a following from high octaine and hop lovers alike.
-Steal This Can offers a more zesty and fresh approach to the ipa category while still being fully engaging from the massive dry-hopping.
+Lord Hobo Brewing crafts New England-Style beers and is bringing high-quality, new-age hop driven options on a scale where scarcity doesn’t have to keep the consumer from actually enjoying the beer.
+Hop forward and tropical, their flagship IPA, Boomsauce, is quickly gaining a following from hop lovers and beer enthusiasts.
+Steal This Can IPA offers a zesty, fruity hop profile that is just as tempting as it's namesake.
 IPAs are here and Lord Hobo will make sure they don’t go anywhere.View Website

 This small family owned brewery has called Bamberg’s Wunderberg home for four generations.
 Dedicated to tradition, Mahr’s brews nine beers all of which adhere to the Bavarian Purity Law of 1516.View Website